simpleiot/simpleiot/docs/adr/7-jetstream-store.md

 NATS JetStream messages store a timestamp, but the timestamp is when the message is inserted into the stream, not necessarily when the sample was taken.
+There can be some delay between the NATS client sending the message and the server processing it.
 Therefore, an additional high-resolution
 [64-bit timestamp](https://docs.simpleiot.org/docs/adr/4-time.html) is added to
 the beginning of each message.

 ### Edges

 Edges are used to describe the connections between nodes.
 Nodes can exist in multiple places in the tree.
-In the below example, N2 is a child of N1 and N3.
+In the below example, `N2` is a child of both `N1` and `N3`.

 <img src="./assets/image-20240124112003398.png" alt="image-20240124112003398" style="zoom:67%;" />

 Edges currently contain the up and downstream node IDs, an array of points, and a node type.
-Putting the type in the edge made it efficient to traverse the tree by only loading edges from a SQLite table and indexing the IDs and type.
+Putting the type in the edge made it efficient to traverse the tree by loading edges from a SQLite table and indexing the IDs and type.
 With JetStream it is less obvious how to store the edge information.
 SIOT regularly traverses up and down the tree.